Brooks Koepka wins US Open, 1st repeat winner in 29 years

 MEN

 Stuart Manley closed with a 3-under 68 and beat Grant Forrest with a par on the third sudden-death playoff hole in the Hauts de France Open on the European Challenge Tour.
 Forrest also shot 68. ...
+George Cunningham won the GolfBC Championship for his first Mackenzie Tour-PGA Tour Canada title.
+The former University of Arizona player finished at 20 under with weekend round of 62 and 64.
+Zach Wright and P.J.
+Samiere tied for second, two strokes back. ...
 Motin Yeung became the first player from Hong Kong to win on the PGA Tour Series-China, shooting a 6-under 65 and winning the Kunming Championship with a birdie on the first playoff hole.
-Yeung won the playoff over Callum Tarren and Josephn Gunerman. ...
-Sang-hyun Park won the KEB Hana Bank Invitational on the Korean PGA Tour, finishing with a 5-under 67 for a one-shot victory. ...
+Yeung beat Callum Tarren and Josephn Gunerman in the playoff. ...
+Sang-hyun Park won the KEB Hana Bank Invitational on the Korean PGA Tour, shooting a 5-under 67 for a one-shot victory. ...
 Clark Dennis won the Senior Italian Open for the second straight year, beating Rafael Gomez in a playoff.
-Dennis shot 69 in the final round. ...

 WOMEN